-Then there are the multies, ranging from simple color layers, as practiced by the many glass making apprentices until they perfected their skills, to strange patterns – embedded within the glass, not eroded from the surface.
+Then there are the multis created by the glassmaking industry in North East England, ranging from simple color layers, as practiced by the many glass making apprentices until they perfected their skills, to strange patterns – embedded within the glass, not eroded from the surface.
 “Flip-flops” are another favorite find—clear (white) glass, with a thin layer of color running through the centre.
-As it reflects light, the color makes one half of the glass appear coloured.
+As it reflects light, the color makes one half of the glass appear colored.
 This changes as you rotate the glass, so the color appears to flip-flop between halves of the glass.
 Bright reds are another sought after local specialty, as the Candlish family (owners of the Londonderry Bottle Works, which housed six glass making factories in Seaham and at one time were the largest bottling business in Europe) was known for their bright colors, thanks to the chemists who joined them as the glass works grew.

-2) Seaham has been a film location for Billy Elliot, while nearby Blast Beach was used in the third Alien film and before that, in the dramatic climax of Get Carter starring Michael Caine.
+- Seaham has been a film location for Billy Elliot, while nearby Blast Beach was used in the third Aliens film and before that, in the dramatic climax of Get Carter starring Michael Caine.

 Where to stay...

-3) Seaham Hall – now an upmarket Spa Hotel, frequented by celebrities and the well healed.
+- Seaham Hall, now an upmarket Spa Hotel, frequented by celebrities and the well healed.
 If your budget isn't limited why not treat yourself to a stay here with its perfect location just a short stroll from the North Beach and its range of tempting ways to spoil yourself.

 …And Don’t Miss